-- 1. Is David obliged to tell his employer about his new class rank as soon as he learns it? - 2.
+- 1. Is David obligated to tell his employer about his new class rank as soon as he learns it? - 2.
 What might happen if he does?
-What if he does not?

-(B) Emily, a first year law student, accepts a summer volunteer position with a federal government agency.
+What if he does not? - (B) Emily, a first year law student, accepts a summer volunteer position with a federal government agency.
 The day before she is due to start at her volunteer job, she receives an offer of a paying position at a small firm.
 She was really hoping to start her career in the federal government, but she could really use the money.
 Although the firm does not have a formal summer program as part of their hiring process, there is a possibility that her work might ultimately lead to a job at the firm, if all goes well and they need someone when she graduates.

 - 1. Can (and should) she accept the paying position after having committed to the volunteer position? - 2.
-If so, how should she handle this situation?

-(C) Suppose Emily keeps the summer volunteer position and is working on an assignment.
+If so, how should she handle this situation? - 3.
+Should she contact someone at her school's career services office? - (C) Suppose Emily keeps the summer volunteer position and is working on an assignment.
 However, midway through the summer, she comes down with pneumonia, so she isn't able to come to work for a few weeks.
 When she first got sick, she sent her supervisor an email to let him know of her illness.
 He told her just to come in as soon as she was feeling better.